-38) To conclude, I find that the Administrator has properly determined that the Claimant does not qualify as a Child of the Primarily Infected Person.
+37) To conclude, I find that the Administrator has properly determined that the Claimant does not qualify as a Child of the Primarily Infected Person.
 The decision of the Administrator to deny the Claimant compensation pursuant to Settlement Agreement is upheld.
-I want to again express my condolences and congratulate the Claimant for continuing to forge forward in his career path despite the troubling circumstances in his relationship with his parents.
-His aunt clearly played an integral part in this aspect of his life.
+I want to again express my condolences and acknowledge the Claimant's strength and courage in sharing the personal details of her relationship with T.M.